ChrisYangTW/ShowMePrompt/README.md

 git clone https://github.com/ChrisYangTW/ShowMePrompt.git
 ```
 Switch to the folder where you have placed the repository,
 and install the necessary dependencies.
+(Recommend using a virtual environment)
 ```
 pip3 install -r requirements.txt
 ```